ayesha863/Motion-IQ_SolosApp_Glasses/README.md

-# Solos – Data Fetcher for Smart Glasses
+# Solosapp – Data Fetcher for Smart Glasses

 **Solos** is a lightweight and efficient Android-based app designed for **smart glasses**.
 It collects sensor data (accelerometer, gyroscope, magnetometer) directly from the glasses and streams it to a **RabbitMQ server** for real-time **Human Activity Recognition (HAR)**.